 10. Jackson’s Honest Sweet Potato Chips: I saved the best for last people.
 These chips, made with coconut oil, are a little gift of nature’s heaven.
 No other company makes a preservative free chip using coconut, avocado or olive oil, the only ones that follow the AIP protocol.
 The orange spuds are perfectly crisp and crunchy, with just the right amount of salt.

 Thank you for making Heartbeet Kitchen possible!
-To help me pay for my site and enormous grocery bill, this blog is supported through the use of affiliate links.
+This blog is supported through the use of affiliate links.